-Stand Down Give direction for a de-briefing and review of the emergency response procedures.
+Clean Up Monitor the situation and following confirmation that the area is safe, advise the General Manager.
+Stand Give direction for a de-briefing and review of the emergency response Down procedures.
 General Ensure that this Emergency Management Response is tested every 12 months.
 Ensure this Pollution Incident Response Management Plan is reviewed as identified in Section 7.0 .
 Ensure a hard copy is retained on site.
 Position: Alert As soon as aware, advise the General Manager of a pollution incident.
 Environment Monitor the reported incident.
 Advisor Stand-By Prepare for state of readiness when directed to by the General Manager.
-Call Out If neither the General Manager nor Processing Manager can be contacted, activate the emergency response procedures in the event of a pollution incident response.
-Contact the community and implement the required warning system (Table 10).
+24 Hr Contact Call Out If neither the General Manager nor Processing Manager can be contacted, Details: activate the emergency response procedures in the event of a pollution Diana Barnes incident response.
+0429 672 846 Contact the community and implement the required warning system (Table 10).
 Provide owners and occupiers of land updates of any spill incidents as required.
 Clean Up Assist with clean-up of the incident when advised that area is safe.
-Stand Down Coordinate and manage de-briefing and review as directed by the General Manager.
+Stand Coordinate and manage de-briefing and review as directed by the General Down Manager.
 General Ensure employees are competent in environmental management through training and awareness programs.
 Ensure visitors and contractors are inducted and aware of emergency pollution incident management procedures.
 Take photos of the incident if considered safe to do so.
 Ensure that all accidents, incidents and potential incidents are appropriately investigated.
+Emergency All As soon as aware, advise supervisor of a pollution incident.
+In the absence Services Officer of the supervisor, advise the Environment Advisor.
+In their absence advise (ESO) the Mine Manager or General Manager.
 All personnel All As soon as aware, advise supervisor of a pollution incident.
-In the absence of the supervisor, advise the Environment Advisor.
-In their absence advise the General Manager.
-If safe to do so, undertake spill response procedures as outlined in Figure 7.
+In the absence - of the supervisor, advise the Environment Advisor.
+In their absence advise the General Manager. the General Manager.
+If safe to do so, undertake spill response procedures as outlined in Figure 7 .